Research Projects

 Digital Democracy and Participation

-In the Digital Democracy and Participation research focus the spotlight is on inclusive, modern and democratic forms of digital participation as well as the opportunities and challenges of digital democracy.
+The research focus Digital Democracy and Participation addresses inclusive, modern, and democratic forms of digital participation as well as the opportunities and challenges of digital democracy.

 Funding notice: